V-Seidel/V-Seidel/README.md

 ### Hi there, I'm Vinícius - aka Seidel 👋

-## Just a normal freshman computer engineering student learning some codes
+## Just a normal computer engineering student learning some codes

 - I’m currently learning about deep learning applied to neuroscience
 - I’m a bioinformatics enthusiast